Mikapall/Demon-s-Souls-SL1-Repository/des.md

 ## Acceptable SL1 Monumental Criteria

-* SL1 NG+5
+- SL1 NG+5

-* SL1 No Rolling/Blocking/Parrying run
+- SL1 No Rolling/Blocking/Parrying

-* SL1 +0 Weapons, Normal Upgrade Path, No Bleed, No Toxic, No Poison run
+- SL1 +0 Weapons, Normal Upgrade Path, No Bleed, No Toxic, No Poison

+- SL1 Deathless run
+  - Record the full run.
-* SL1 Deathless run - Record all of the run (Ignore dying to Journey to the Nexus’ Dragon God)
+  - Ignore dying to Journey to the Nexus’ Dragon God.

+- SL1 Not Hit Run
+  - Record the full run.
-* SL1 Not Hit Run - Record all of the run (Ignore dying to Journey to the Nexus’ Dragon God)
+  - Ignore dying to Journey to the Nexus’ Dragon God.

+- SL1 Blindfolded run.
-* SL1 Blindfolded run - Not allowed to see the screen, needs a clear webcam stream to prove
+  - Not allowed to see the screen, you need a clear webcam stream to prove.

-* SL1 Fist only
+- SL1 Fist only

-* SL1 Zero Weapon Durability - e.g. the weapon is broken, also called “Broken Weapon run”
+- SL1 Zero Weapon Durability _(Also called broken weapon run.)_

 ## SL1 Monumental Banned Equipment and Strategies